Best Cooling Rack of 2021

 Why You Should Trust Us

 One of our home goods experts, Aaron Rice, recently tested the Best Cookie Cutters alongside these cooling racks, resulting in some endurance baking sessions.
 Aided by the superior cooking and baking skills of his wife, Jill, the pair baked and cooled a variety of goods in preparation for the holidays.
 Both have worked on farms and in and around professional kitchens for the better portion of a decade, and spend much of their free time cooking up delicious meals at home to share with friends and family.
 In the summer, they co-manage an on-site market garden for a fine-dining restaurant in Santa Fe, NM.
 In the winter, Aaron works full-time as an avalanche educator and ski patroller and also contributes as a reviewer for OutdoorGearLab.

 As always, our team of experts performed their due diligence before diving into these cooling racks.
-After spending hours online researching the top products on the market, we purchased all of these products at retail value to help guarantee an unbiased and objective review.
+After spending hours online researching the top products on the market, we purchased all of these products at retail value.
 Through a week-long period of intensive, side-by-side testing, our experts analyzed every detail while baking the days away.
 A cooling rack is not only an essential part of any fully-stocked kitchen, it is also a versatile tool with uses that extend far beyond just cooling baked goods.
 Our guide is designed to help you find the best one for your pantry.